Cantech Knowledge Base

 AUTH your-strong-password

-A successful authentication returns OK.
+A successful authentication returns ok.

 For secure Redis® hosting, consider Cantech’s dedicated servers with DDoS protection and firewall security.